I enjoy giving advice for those that need gift ideas for older loved ones.

 8. A Picture Puzzle

 Older people also have license to sit around and do puzzles.
-You can turn a one-of-a kind photo into a one-of-a kind puzzle, for example at http://www.portraitpuzzles.com, and give it as a gift.
-Or you can get a puzzle made up of the front page of the New York Times, as of the day of your loved one's birth, turned into a puzzle of 300, 500, or 1000 pieces.
+You can turn a one-of-a-kind photo into a one-of-a-kind puzzle and give it as a gift.
+Or you can get a puzzle made up of the front page of the New York Times.

 9. A Personalized Souvenir

-If you must, give your friend something to remind him or her of how tragic and miserable it is to be old.
+If you must, give your friend something to remind them of how tragic and miserable it is to be old.

 What Do You Think?